 I used to say I’d never plant a rose that did not bloom for six months of the year and that did not have a good perfume.
 Why should I?
 There were so many different roses to choose from for a garden in Switzerland.

-Down here I have become somewhat more tolerant regarding the latter aspect, as the selection of excellently scented roses that flower for a long time and can also tolerate mediterranean heat is quite small.
+Down here I have become somewhat more tolerant regarding the scent aspect, as the selection of excellently scented roses that flower for a long time and can also tolerate mediterranean heat is quite small.

 Flowering Season